lasso-js/lasso/docs/bundling.md

 # Recursive Dependencies and Bundling

 When assigning a dependency to a bundle it is possible that a particular package dependency might have additional dependencies.
-The RaptorJS Optimizer gives you control over how transitive dependencies are handled via a special "recurse into" option.
+Lasso.js gives you control over how transitive dependencies are handled via a special "recurse into" option.
 The possible values for "recurse into" option are the following:

 * __`"all"`:__ All transitive dependencies, regardless of where they are located on disk, will be added to the bundle.
 * __`"dir"`:__ Only transitive dependencies that are in the exact same directory associated with the root dependency will be added to the bundle.